Takashiidobe/notes/src/books/designing-data-intensive-applications/replication.md

 You can execute conflict resolution logic on read or on write.

-- On write: When there\'s a conflict in the log of replicated changes, call the conflict handler.
+- On write: When there's a conflict in the log of replicated changes, call the conflict handler.
 (Bucardo) does this.

 - On read: Conflicting writes are stored, and when read, calls the